 A 24 year old Hispanic woman with multiple autoimmune conditions including pernicious anaemia, psoriasis and Hashimoto's thyroiditis was treated with cyanocobalamin to treat deficiency.
 The patient received 1 mg cyanocobalamin for six days and then 1 mg per week for two weeks.
 The treatment was stopped due to discomfort and then restarted with a dose of 1 mg/day for four more days.
 The patient received a total dose of 12 mg, during which time she developed symptoms that included acne, palpitations, anxiety, akathisia, facial ruddiness, headache, and insomnia.
-Symptoms may have been due to high doses of cyanocobalamin (Morales-Gutierrez et al. 2020).
+Symptoms improved two weeks after ceasing treatment.
+The author concluded that symptoms may have been due to high doses of cyanocobalamin (Morales-Gutierrez et al. 2020).

-Pilot Study
+Pilot study